VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 <img src="/eng/gitkeys.webp" alt="keysongithub" style="zoom:50%;" />

 Now, you need to actually go install git to Windows.
-There's plenty of ways to do this, but since you're in the command prompt anyway. you can use `winget`, microsoft's package manager to grab it - just run `winget install -e --id Git.Git`.
+There are plenty of ways to do this, but since you're in the command prompt anyway.
+You can use `winget`, Microsoft's package manager to grab it - just run `winget install -e --id Git.Git`.
 If you're on an older system without winget or just don't want to use it, you can [grab git for windows here](https://gitforwindows.org).

 {{< speech >}}

 By the way, `winget` is pretty awesome and has a lot of packages.
-Everything frome Chrome to VLC is available, and it's a nice way to quickly set up a new computer.
+Everything from Chrome to VLC is available, and it's a nice way to quickly set up a new computer.

 {{< /speech >}}

-Now we can set up your user in a `.gitconfig` file, fortunately, you can do this directly from the same command prompt your at.
+Now we can set up your user in a `.gitconfig` file, fortunately, you can do this directly from the same command prompt you're at.
 Just run `git config --global user.email "YourEmail@InQuotesHere"` followed by `git config --global user.name "Your Username In Quotes Here"`.
-For simplicity, you might want to make sure the email and username both match the ones you use on github, though (I think?) the username can be different without issue.
+For simplicity, you might want to make sure the email and username both match the ones you use on GitHub, though (I think?) the username can be different without issue.

 {{< /tab >}}

 {{< tab "Linux & Mac" >}}

-Mac OS X `ssh` should be installed by default, as should most any Linux distro, if it's not, it'll usually be in the `openssh` package, so just install that with your package manager.
+Mac OS X `ssh` should be installed by default, as should almost any Linux distro, if it's not, it'll usually be in the `openssh` package, so just install that with your package manager.
 SSH is something we'll use later for it's intended purpose, but right now we need to use something included along with it, called `ssh-keygen`.
 If you open up a terminal, you should be able to run, well, exactly that- just type `ssh-keygen` and press enter.
 It should prompt you for where to save it - leave it the default by pressing enter.
 Then, it'll ask if you want to put a password on it, that's up to you, it's not strictly necessary.
 When done, that will make some new files for you in a folder at `~/.ssh` the two files you just made are `id_rsa` and `id_rsa.pub`, these are your private and public keys respectively.

 {{< columns >}}